jsa-research/limbus-buildgen/README.md

 #### Planned for 0.5.0-beta
 This release is intended to streamline the user experience, stabilize the Javascript API and produce a done release that is not fully feature-complete.
 It will take the project from an alpha phase into beta.

-* Standardize on a `host` property that can support build hosts, compilers, target hosts and architectures
 * Implement proper architecture support
 * Elevate host property to a project one
 * Rename `host` property to `toolchain`